KXGN-TV: Local newscasts

-Since 1990, KXGN-TV has been a formal member of the Montana Television Network (MTN), airing the noon and evening newscasts of KTVQ in Billings and contributing Eastern Montana news to MTN.

-NBC

-The NBC subchannel (5.2) aired NBC programming generally in pattern for the Mountain Time Zone.
-Regional newscasts from KULR-TV in Billings, with the exception of the first hour of its morning newscast, Wake Up Montana, were also shown live.
-All NBC and KULR-TV programming was dropped from the station at the end of 2024, which resulted in the subchannel being shut down.

-Local news

 KXGN aired a daily evening local newscast under various titles, including Action 5 News and Montana East News, until 2015.
 (The title Action 5 News was used in the 1980s when Terry Kegley anchored the newscast; he also chose the name.)
 The newsgathering and production was often a one-person operation in which the anchor conducted interviews for the newscast and then produced the program with one studio camera.
-Former longtime personality Ed Agre (1937−2015), who joined KXGN in 1993, was once profiled by Sports Illustrated for his duties in this capacity, including traveling to produce high school sports shows.
+By 1988, Action 5 News was only eight minutes long, with the other 22 minutes filled in with MTN news from Billings.
+Montana East News debuted in November 1991 and aired at 9:30 p.m. weeknights as a lead-in to the KTVQ-MTN late news.
+Former longtime personality Ed Agre (1937–2015), who joined KXGN in 1993, was once profiled by Sports Illustrated for his duties in this capacity, including traveling to produce high school sports shows.

 In the later years of the newscast's operation, Emilie Boyles served as the station's sole reporter and editor.
-By that time, the five-minute newscast aired at 9:55 p.m. and 7:25 a.m., the following day, on KXGN's CBS subchannel and 4:55 p.m. on KXGN's NBC subchannel.
-The local newscast was cancelled in 2015; since then, the only local production on KXGN has been Let's Talk About It, a half-hour public affairs program that airs on Sundays on both of KXGN's subchannels.
+By that time, the five-minute newscast aired at 9:55 p.m. and 7:25 a.m. the following day on KXGN's CBS subchannel, and 4:55 p.m. on KXGN's NBC subchannel.
+The local newscast was cancelled in 2015; afterward, the only local production on KXGN was Let's Talk About It, a half-hour public affairs program that aired on Sundays on both of KXGN's subchannels.
 As of 2022, it also aired on KXGN and KDZN radio as well as Marks-owned KGCX in Sidney.
 Studio programming was discontinued in late 2024.